WyattAu/WyattsNotes/docs/docs_cpp-notes/0_intro.md

 ## Abstract

-This resource is created as a aggregation of best practices in C++.
+This resource is created as a tutorial and aggregation of best practices in C++.
 Code examples are written in godbolt and embedded to this website, this allow clarity and a intractable environment.
 An example as follows.

 <div className="godbolt-container">
   <iframe